rusty-raven/bigspring/content/english/faq/_index.md

 {{</ faq >}}

 {{< faq "The report is not running properly after uploading my data, what gives?" >}}
 Most likely the data has been provided in a format other than .csv or the .csv file that has been provided does not meet the expected format for the application to work with.
-An example file with the content the application is designed to ork is [available for download](files/MYPORTFOLIO.zip).
-The application expects a .csv file that contains:(br)
+An example file with the content the application is designed to work is [available for download](files/MYPORTFOLIO.zip).
+The application expects a .csv file that contains:
 **Description:** Either the name of the company or "CONTRIBUTION" if the action is one of "DEPOSIT"
 **Action:** Recorded as "DEPOSIT" for a contribution or "BUY" for a stock purchase
 **Symbol:** The ticker symbol as referenced by [Yahoo Finance](https://finance.yahoo.com) if the action is one of BUY or "DEPOSIT" if the action is one of "DEPOSIT".